matthewcucio/to-do-nato/README.md

 # 🚀 Features
 - Add Tasks: Users can add new tasks to their to-do list. ➕
 - Update Tasks: Tasks can be updated to edit their titles and descriptions. ✏️
+- Delete Tasks: Users can delete tasks from their list. 🗑️